plazajan/Prolog-Arrays/README.md

    following messages are supplied for the purpose of debugging:
    "ERROR!
 Incorrect specification of the position `Position`.
     `putIntoArrayM` failed."
-   "The element put in the position Position is not
+   "The element put in the position `Position` is not
     pseudo-unifiable with the element stored.
     `putIntoArrayM` failed."

     (3)  getFromArray(Array, Position, Element)

 >Arguments:
-      `Array` - a term representing array
+      `Array` - a term representing array.
-      `Position` - a non-empty list of natural numbers (>=0)
+      `Position` - a non-empty list of natural numbers (>=0).
-      `Element` - a term (typically a variable)
+      `Element` - a term (typically a variable).

 >Result:
       `Element` is pseudo-unified with the term stored at the `Position`.
-If
-      terms do not unify the procedure fails.
-If this place is empty or there
-      is only a variable the procedure fails.
+If terms do not unify the procedure fails.
+If this place is empty or there is only a variable the procedure fails.

 >Backtracking:
       The second call fails.